team-telnyx/telnyx-java/docs/TeXmlRestCommandsApi.md

         Boolean muted = true; // Boolean | Whether the participant should be muted.
         Boolean startConferenceOnEnter = true; // Boolean | Whether to start the conference when the participant enters.
 Defaults to `true`.
         Boolean endConferenceOnExit = true; // Boolean | Whether to end the conference when the participant leaves.
 Defaults to `false`.
+        Boolean earlyMedia = false; // Boolean | Whether participant shall be bridged to conference before the participant answers (from early media if available).
+Defaults to `false`.
+        String conferenceStatusCallback = "conferenceStatusCallback_example"; // String | The URL the conference callbacks will be sent to.
+        String conferenceStatusCallbackMethod = "GET"; // String | HTTP request type used for `ConferenceStatusCallback`.
+Defaults to `POST`.
+        String conferenceStatusCallbackEvent = "conferenceStatusCallbackEvent_example"; // String | The changes to the conference's state that should generate a call to `ConferenceStatusCallback`.
+Can be: `start`, `end`, `join` and `leave`.
+Separate multiple values with a space.
+By default no callbacks are sent.
         String waitUrl = "waitUrl_example"; // String | The URL to call for an audio file to play while the participant is waiting for the conference to start.
         Integer maxParticipants = 56; // Integer | The maximum number of participants in the conference.
 Can be a positive integer from 2 to 800.
 The default value is 250.
         Boolean coaching = true; // Boolean | Whether the participant is coaching another call.
 When `true`, `CallSidToCoach` has to be given.